dress-code-IT-GmbH/saml-testharness-mod-interactivebrowser/samltest_embeddedbrowser/draft/README.md

 25-01-16: Now python2 and python3 should be supported.

 Todo:
-Changing the API
+* Changing the API
-Fix broke cookie handling
+* Fix broken cookie handling